DaveTrev/eye_deal/README.md

 <br>

 ## Credits

+### **Technologies Used**<br>
+- [HTML5](https://www.w3schools.com/html/) was used to create the structure of the website.
+- [CSS3](https://www.w3schools.com/css/) was used to style the website.
+- [JavaScript](https://www.javascript.com/) was used to add interactivity to the website.
+- [Python](https://www.python.org/) was used to build the backend of the website.
+- [Django](https://www.djangoproject.com/) was used to build the website.
+- [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) was used for all account management.
+- [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) was used to render the website forms.
+- [PostgresSQL](https://www.postgresql.org/) was used as the database during development.
+- [Gunicorn](https://gunicorn.org/) was used to run the application.
+- [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/) was used to style the website content.
+- [Git](https://git-scm.com/) was used for version control to commit and push to GitHub.
+- [GitPod](https://www.gitpod.io/) was used as the development environment.
+- [GitHub](https://github.com/) was used to store the code.
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to fix errors and test responsiveness.
+- [Heroku](https://heroku.com/) was used to deploy the website.
+- [Elephant SQL](https://www.elephantsql.com/) was used to host the database.
+- [Font Awesome](https://fontawesome.com/) was used for the website icons.
+- [Google Fonts](https://fonts.google.com/) was used for the website font.
+- [Stripe](https://stripe.com/gb) was used to process the card payment functionality.
+- [Amazon AWS](https://aws.amazon.com/) was used to store the static and media files.
+- [Pexels](https://www.pexels.com/) was used for the image on the 'home' page.
+- [Grammarly](https://www.grammarly.com/) was used to check the grammar of the website content.
+- [Termly](https://termly.io/products/refund-return-policy-generator/) was used to create the returns policy.

 Below are links I have used, I am conscious to include all links, to avoid any unwarranted plagerism.
 This project was the toughest yet and I know ive pulled from alot of resources: